ArtifactDB/gobbler/README.md

 On success, the probational status is removed and a JSON formatted file will be created in `responses` with the `status` property set to `SUCCESS`.

-To reject probation, a user should use the write-and-rename paradigm to create a file with the `request-reject_probation-` prefix.
+To reject probation, a user should create a file with the `request-reject_probation-` prefix.
 This file should be JSON-formatted with the following properties:

 - `project`: string containing the name of the project.